 The Anatomy of the Hip

 Understanding how all the muscles of the hip work together to support our movement and control in different ranges is also important.
 Keep in mind that most anatomy books discuss the function of muscles for normal humans, not the extreme ranges and control required for todays dancer.
 Many muscles change their function in different ranges.
 For example; Piriformis, one of the Deep External Rotators, can actually internally rotate the femur above 90 degrees.
-The videos below outline the basic muscular anatomy around the hip, as it pertains to a dancer.
-For more information on training the hip correctly, check out the Training Turnout Resources below.
+The videos below, and the new Anatomy Posters, outline the basic anatomy of the hip, as it pertains to a dancer.
+For more information on training the hip correctly check out the Training Turnout Resources below.

 Many dancers grip with their Gluteals in first and fifth position, instead of using their Deep External Rotators to control the rotation.
 This results in excessive tension in the outside of the hip, which in turn can cause snapping hip syndrome and other hip injuries.

 There are six Deep External Rotators which are the true turnout muscles.
 Each one works in a slightly different way to control turnout at the hip.
 Over 90 degrees, the external rotators begin to lose their biomechanical advantage, and so other muscles must come in to play to help support the leg en l’air.

 The Psoas Major is very important in supporting the lifted leg en l'air, however, if the lumbar spine is unstable, the Psoas Major may attempt to stabilise the spine and become statically contracted where it attaches to the front of the spine.
 In this situation the TFL and Rectus Femoris must be recruited to lift the leg, often resulting in overuse issues and a painful hip.